 We where told she would need a children’s air ambulance to take her to Bristol Children’s Hospital to preform open heart surgery.
 With her stats dropping dangerously low, she needed to be sedated and ventilated to be able to fly her safely.

 Once we where loaded onto the helicopter the pilot was being told by the air traffic control it was to late to fly and the helipad in Bristol would be closed.
-He persisted that if he didn’t take off our baby girl could die and he had to fly, the helipad in Bristol agreed they would stay open and in a short 22 minute helicopter ride we were in Bristol.
+He persisted, saying that if he didn’t take off our baby girl could die and he had to fly.
+The helipad in Bristol agreed they would stay open and in a short 22 minute helicopter ride we were in Bristol.

 Elsie was rushed into theatre for a balloon septostomy to make the hole in her heart larger to allow more oxygen to flow round the body.
 I felt like I was in a living nightmare.
 I was allowed to see her and she lay sedated with wires everywhere, she no longer looked like our little girl.

-Her surgeon told me had survived longer than most would with this condition and how lucky she was to be alive.
-We were very lucky my wife was poorly at the time otherwise our daughter would not of survived much longer.
+Her surgeon told me she had survived longer than most would with this condition and how lucky she was to be alive.
+We were very lucky my wife was poorly at the time, otherwise our daughter would not have survived much longer.

 We spent a few hours with our baby before her operation, the nurses let us hold our beautiful girl even though she was attached to all the monitors and wires, a ventilator, cannulas in both hands and lines in her neck and groin.
 She was wheeled down to surgery and my wife and I where left in tears, knowing our daughter was going through such a major operation on her tiny heart which was only the size of a walnut.